Marly-le-Roi

 Marly-le-Roi ([maʁli lə ʁwa]) is a commune in the Yvelines department in the administrative region of Île-de-France, France.
 It is located in the western suburbs of Paris, 18.4 km from the centre of Paris.

-Marly-le-Roi was the location of the Château de Marly, the famous leisure residence of the Sun King Louis XIV which was destroyed after the French Revolution.
+Marly-le-Roi was the location of the Château de Marly, the leisure residence of the Sun King Louis XIV which was destroyed after the French Revolution.
 The Marly-le-Roi National Estate and Park now occupies much of the grounds of the former château, including restored waterways and lawns.

 Demographics

 The inhabitants are called Marlychois or less commonly Marlésiens.

 Transport

 Marly-le-Roi is served by Marly-le-Roi station on the Transilien Paris-Saint-Lazare suburban rail line.

 International relations

 Marly-le-Roi is twinned with: